Rafacuy/DKrypt/README.md

 ---

 **DKrypt** is a modern penetration testing framework for security professionals and ethical hackers.
-Built with Python 3.10+, it provides a unified CLI and a rich interactive TUI for reconnaissance, vulnerability scanning, and security analysis.
+Built with Python 3.10+, it provides a unified CLI and a rich interactive CLI (like msfconsole) for reconnaissance, vulnerability scanning, and security analysis.

 ## Table of Contents
 - [🎯 Overview](#-overview)